JarlPenguin/releases/README.md

 2. Make your changes in the config.sh script (more information about the flags below).

-3. If you haven't ever built Android on your PC, open a terminal in the directory you cloned this repository.
+3. If you haven't ever built Android on your PC, open a terminal in the directory you cloned this repository and run `init.sh`

-3a.
-Run `init.sh`

 4. If you've already built Android on your PC, run `clean.sh`